zingat/RateMe-iOS/README.md

 ## License

-AndVersion is available under the MIT license.
+RateMe is available under the MIT license.
 See the LICENSE file for more info.